torvalds/linux/Documentation/livepatch/shadow-vars.rst

 Like the previous use-case, the shadow spinlock needs to be cleaned up.
-A shadow variable can be freed just before its parent object is freed, or even when the shadow variable itself is no longer required.
+A shadow variable can be freed just before its parent object is freed, or even when the shadow variable itself is anal longer required.

 Other use-cases